 A TCN is a 9-digit Temporary Control Number that is issued to students who do not have or did not report a U.S. Social Security Number (SSN).
 Your TCN can be found at the top of your admit letter.
 If you provided a SSN, no TCN will be issued to you.

 A Social Security Number is a government issued identification number generally used for tracking working individuals for taxation purposes.
-UIC does not require students to provide a SSN at the time of application.
-Students seeking financial aid who submitted the FAFSA or will be filing a FAFSA or seeking employment at the university will be required to obtain a SSN and submit it to the appropriate office.
+An SSN is required for students who apply for federal financial aid or who are subject to IRS reporting requirements, but is not required for applicants or admission to the University.
 International students who do not have a SSN should not provide other national ID numbers in attempt to fully complete the application.
 Please see the Social Security Administration’s website for more complete details: http://www.ssa.gov/pubs/10096.html.

 I have used different versions of my name.
 What should I do to ensure that all of my documents are matched with my application?